Public goods games on any population structure: : Conditions for the success of cooperation in PGGs

 and therefore, Eq.~(\ref{eq_tauijERMC_PC}) can be written as

 or

 Substituting Eq.~(\ref{eq_ERMCtauij_PC}) into Eq.~(\ref{eq_ERMCxixj_PC}), we obtain the recurrence relation of $\tau_{ij}$:

-The recurrence relation Eq.~(\ref{eq_tauij_PC}), together with $\tau_{ii}=0$, form a system of linear equations, through which all $\tau_{ij}$ values ($i,j\in\mathcal{N}$) can be determined on a given network structure.
+The recurrence relation Eq.~(\ref{eq_tauij_PC}), together with $\tau_{ii}=0$, form a system of linear equations, through which all $\tau_{ij}$ values ($i,j\in\mathcal{N}$) can be determined on a given network.

 Back to the halfway calculation in Eq.~(\ref{eq_coopcondi_1_PC}) of the cooperation success condition.
-Substituting all $\mathbb{E}_\text{RMC}^\circ[x_i x_j]$ into Eq.~(\ref{eq_coopcondi_1_PC}) with computable $\tau_{ij}$ using Eq.~(\ref{eq_tauijERMC_PC}), and then substituting the result into Eq.~(\ref{eq_coopcondi_PC}), where the positive factors $K/4$ and $1/(4N^2\langle k\rangle)$ can be canceled out, we arrive at the following condition for cooperation success:
+Substituting all $\mathbb{E}_\text{RMC}^\circ[x_i x_j]$ into Eq.~(\ref{eq_coopcondi_1_PC}) with computable $\tau_{ij}$ using Eq.~(\ref{eq_tauijERMC_PC}), and then substituting the result into Eq.~(\ref{eq_coopcondi_PC}), where the positive factors $K/4$ and $1/(4N^2\langle k\rangle)$ can be canceled out, we arrive at the following condition for the success of cooperation:

 where $\Upsilon_{ij}$ are defined by (equivalent to Eq.~(\ref{eq_Upsilonij}) in the main text)

 And according to the previous discussion, $\tau_{ij}$ can be solved by the following system of linear equations (equivalent to Eq.~(\ref{eq_tauij}) in the main text):